polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 The subclass implements the following method(s):
 * `_set_variables(self, inputs):` Set punctuation in `self._punctuation` that will be removed by the `_get_values`method.
 * `deEmojify(text):` Removes unicode encoded emojis from a string.
 * `_get_values(self, inputs):` Remove punctuation, emojis and special characters from the input column containing a list of sentence strings.

-Outputs a column containing a list of clean sentence strings.
+  Returns a column containing a list of clean sentence strings.

 ### Tokenization

 In this step, text strings are split into smaller units.
 We decided to implement word-level tokenization, i.e., tweet strings are split into single words.
 This was done to allow removing single tokens like stop words (see below).
-This and the previous step are initialized in `code/preprocessing/preprocessing_tokenize.sge`.
+This and the previous steps are initialized in `code/preprocessing/preprocessing_tokenize.sge`.

 **Motivation**

 We decided to use a tokenizer during preprocessing since this is an essential step in making text machine interpretable.
 The specific tokenizer we used is the `nltk TweetTokenizer`; it is a tokenizer specifically designed for tokenizing tweets which is the domain of this task.

+**Implementantion**

+The tokenizer is implementned in `code/preprocessing/tokenizer.py` which contains the class `Tokenizer`.
+It is a sublcass of the `Preprocessor` class.
+The sublcass implements the method `_get_values()` which tokenizes a list of strings.
 We implemented the tokenizer with the following parameters:
 - `preserve_case=False`: downcases all characters except for emoticons, saves us from implementing lowercasing separately.
 - `reduce_len=True`: limits repeating sequences to length of 3.
 - `strip_handles=True`: strips handles (@ mentions) from tweets as they are already documented in a separate column of the dataset.

-**Implementantion**

-The tokenizer is implementned in `code/preprocessing/tokenizer.py` which contains the class `Tokenizer`.
-It is a sublcass of the `Preprocessor` class.
-The sublcass implements the method `_get_values()` which tokenizes a list of strings and outputs a list of lists of strings containing the tokenized tweets.
+  Returns a list of lists of strings containing the tokenized tweets

 ### Stopword Removal

 In this step, specific tokens are removed from tokenized sentences.
-We create a custom lists of nine stopwords which we deem most frequent.
-We do not use off-the-shelf stopwords lists because iterating over them requires too much runtime.
+We create a custom lists of nine stopwords which we deem most frequent, based on nltk's `corpus` of stopwords.
+We do not use off-the-shelf stopwords lists because iterating over them yields too long runtimes.
 This step is initialized in `code/preprocessing/preprocessing_stopwords.sge`.

 **Motivation**